Strategic employee engagement surveys are a great way to improve employee experience and overall business performance.

 Tony Robbins says that “successful people ask better questions, and as a result, they get better answers.”

 And he’s not wrong.
-If you learn to ask better questions in your surveys, you’ll surely have a better experience with them.
+If you learn to ask better questions in your surveys, you’ll surely get better answers from your employees.

-That’s the tricky part.
-Every company has a different set of “right questions”—particularly if your workplace is quite different from the “normal office,” if you’re working under irregular conditions, or even if you’ve been enacting a lot of changes recently.
-In fact, the reasons are almost endless.
+Every company has a different set of “right questions”—particularly if your workplace is more unique than a typical corporate environment, if you’re working under irregular conditions, or even if you’ve been enacting a lot of changes recently.

-But thankfully, I can give you some tips to write better-than-good questions and get more actionable answers:
+Here are some tips to write better-than-good questions you can use to get more actionable answers:

 - Keep it short.
-The easier it is for your employees to understand and answer the queries, the better.
+The easier it is for your employees to understand and answer the better.

 - Don’t leave an implied answer.
-If your questions go something like “what do you think about our awesome CMO?” you’re already implying that the answer should be positive.
-And that would definitely ruin the caliber of the feedback.
+If your questions go something like “what do you think about our awesome CMO?” you’re already implying that the answer should be positive which could lead to inaccurate answers.

 - Don’t kill two birds with one stone.
 Avoid addressing two subjects in the same question.
 Doing so could confuse the reader, forcing them to give inaccurate answers.